 One downside of living in Quemado, however, is that residents on average have to contend with a long commute, spending on average 52.50 minutes every day commuting to work.

-Being a small town, Quemado does not have a public transit system used by locals to get to and from work.
+Quemado is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Quemado ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.